The Soldier's Details

 Roy was the fourth of eight (8) children born to Herbert and Ethel Olive Davey (nee Jeffrey).

 In 1937 he was employed as a miner at Edjudina Gold Mine located 145 kilometres north-east of Kalgoorlie, and later living in Kalgoorlie prior to enlisting.

 Bluey was selected in Singapore with ‘D’ Force S Battalion to work on the Burma-Thai Railway.
-He left Singapore by train on 14th March 1943 for the 4 day journey to Thailand.
+He left Singapore by train on 14th March 1943 on a 4 day journey to Thailand.

 S Battalion were first working at Tarsau Camp, then moved to Konyu II in the Hellfire Pass Cutting, arriving on 25 April 1943.

-Bluey was evacuated from Konyu II Camp to Tarsau.
+Bluey was evacuated from Konyu II Camp to Tarsau Hospital Camp.

-Within four months Bluey died at the age of 33 years from dysentery and avitaminosis at Tarsau and was buried in the Tarsau cemetery.
+Within four months Bluey died at the age of 33 years from dysentery and avitaminosis at Tarsau Hospital Camp and was buried in the Tarsau cemetery.